 Heart & Vascular Center

-- If I have a surgical procedure will I get all of my follow-up care from the Mercy Heart and Vascular Center?
+- If I have a surgical procedure will I get all of my follow-up care from the Mercy Health Heart and Vascular Institute?

-Mercy Heart and Vascular Center provides a wide range of follow-up, post-discharge, and ongoing care services such as cardiac rehab, nutrition services, home care, and pain management.
+The Mercy Health Heart and Vascular Institute provides a wide range of follow-up, post-discharge, and ongoing care services such as cardiac rehab, nutrition services, home care, and pain management.
 Your cardiologist or vascular specialist may also recommend care through another locally-based provider.
 Your doctor will prescribe a detailed follow-up care plan based on your condition and procedure.

-- Do I have to come to the Heart and Vascular Center for all of my appointments?
+- Do I have to come to the Heart and Vascular Institute for all of my appointments?

-- Is there anything I should bring to my first appointment at the Mercy Heart and Vascular Center?
+- Is there anything I should bring to my first appointment at the Mercy Health Heart and Vascular Institute?

 You will need your health insurance card, any medical records you may have from doctors or specialists that relate to your condition, a list of the current medications you are taking (including name, dosage and frequency).
 If you are anxious about your appointment you may want to jot down some questions in advance and bring them when you meet with your doctor.
 You are also welcome to bring a trusted family member or friend.

-- How do I get test results from the Heart and Vascular Center?
+- How do I get test results from Mercy Health?

-- Can I get my prescriptions filled at the Heart and Vascular Center?
+- Can I get my prescriptions filled at Mercy Health?

-All Mercy hospitals have outpatient pharmacies including one at Mercy St. Vincent Hospital that serves Heart and Vascular Center patients.
+All Mercy Health hospitals have outpatient pharmacies including one at Mercy Health - St. Vincent Medical Center and Mercy Health - St. Anne Hospital.